-Questions can be directed to the designated points of contact for this RFP:
+Questions can be directed to the designated point of contact for this Request for Proposals (RFP):

-- Erin Menne at erin.menne@state.mn.us

-- Diane Elias at diane.elias@state.mn.us

-- Nancy Urbanski at nancy.urbanski@state.mn.us
+Diane Elias Nancy Urbanski

+diane.elias@state.mn.us nancy.urbanski@state.mn.us

 No other staff are authorized to respond to questions from potential applicants.
 All questions and answers will be posted on Minnesota Housing's FHPAP webpage.